 September is here and after the long, hot summer I am ready for Autumn.
 While walking around the garden this morning I noticed some ripe blackberries on my thornless plant.
-ALao for clarity I should mention that I did not have my glasses on.
+Although, to be clear, I should mention That I’d forgotten to put my glasses on.
 Expecting a great harvest I hurried back to the kitchen to collect a modest size bowl.
 Also I grabbed my glasses.
 Five ripe blackberries.
 Five!
-Consoling myself I plundered our freezer, where fortunately I had a stash.
+So, consoling myself I plundered our freezer, where fortunately I had a stash.
 Finally I can now share my Easy Blackberry Oat Muffin Recipe.

 While I find it very satisfying to use produce picked from our garden I am also a realist.
 Because of the very hot and dry summer some of our fruiting plants have suffered.
 While our cherry tree had a bumper crop this year, we haven’t any plums and as I mentioned the blackberries are small and scant.
 Although I am hopeful for a reasonable apple harvest.
 Even if they are a little smaller this year, I’m sure they will be sweet.